 - Home Care

 - Kids Parties

 - Child Care

 Choosing to purchase a franchise comes with advantages.
 You are selecting a proven and consistent business model with, ideally, structured business mentoring and marketing plans.
-While there are two main franchise types, business format, and product/trade name, our primary focus in these blogs is the former where the entire concept of the business is standardized and licensed to the purchaser (the franchisee).
+While there are two main franchise types—business format and product/trade name— our primary focus in these blogs is the former.
+The entire concept of the business is standardized and licensed to the purchaser (the franchisee).
 Business Format franchises can be broken down into either investment or location categories.

 One way to categorize franchises is based on the level of financial or management input on behalf of the purchaser (the franchisee), and who the product will be sold to.